<

 Best Whale Watching Tours on the Big Island

-Dress in Layers
+Dress in Layers:

 Even if you feel like it’s hot, it’s not the same once you get out on the water.
 The open-air ocean can get really windy and chilly.

-Be Patient
+Be Patient:

-Choose a Viewing Site
+Choose a Viewing Site:

 Choose a viewing site and stay there.
 Moving around usually doesn’t increase your odds of spotting a whale.
 When it doubt, however, the captain and crew will help point them out to you.
-Many tours have onboard naturalists are a great resource to have.
+Many tours have onboard naturalists and are a great resource to have.
 They are experts in the nature and habits of whales and are great at spotting them.

-Listen to the Guide
+Listen to the Guide:

 Your guide is an expert in whale behavior and can offer valuable insights on where to look and what to expect.
 Listen carefully to their instructions for your best chance to see the whales.